Hermitian matrices of roots of unity and their characteristic polynomials: Underlying graphs, walks, and their weights

 \section{Underlying graphs, walks, and their weights}

-In this section, we introduce the underlying graph of a matrix in $\mathcal H_n(q)$, its weights, and its walks.
-The main result (Corollary~\ref{cor:mainHSgen}) of this section is about a congruence of traces, which generalises a result of Harary and Schwenk~\cite[Corollary 5a]{hs79} from 1979.
+In this section, we introduce the underlying graph of a matrix in $\mathcal H_n(q)$, its walks, and their weights.
+The main result (Corollary~\ref{cor:mainHSgen}) of this section is about a congruence of traces, which generalises a result of Harary and Schwenk~\cite[Corollary 5a]{hs79} from 1979 (see Theorem~\ref{thm:hs}).